WoodScene/WoodScene.github.io/_pages/about.md

 Prior to that, I obtained my Master degree from [Peking University (PKU)](https://www.pku.edu.cn/) under the supervision of [Prof. Yasha Wang](https://faculty.pku.edu.cn/wangyasha/zh_CN/more/10532/jsjjgd/index.htm) and Bachelor degree from [Harbin Institute of Technology, Weihai (HIT)](https://www.hitwh.edu.cn/).

 # Research Interests
-My research interests broadly lie in Natural Language Processing (NLP) and Large Language Models (LLMs).
+My research focuses on Natural Language Processing (NLP) and Large Language Models (LLMs), with an emphasis on continual adaptation and capability evolution.

-My recent work focuses on efficiently and continually adapting LLMs to an ever-changing world characterized by emerging domains and new information.
-This includes topics such as continual learning and model editing.
-Additionally, I have explored LLM post-training and evaluation within the context of Conversational AI, covering tasks like dialogue state tracking and user satisfaction estimation.
+My recent work studies how to efficiently adapt and evolve LLMs in dynamic environments, where new tasks, domains, and knowledge continuously emerge.
+This includes topics such as continual learning, model editing, and memory-based adaptation.

+More recently, I am interested in advancing the general capabilities of LLM-based agents, including reasoning, grounding, and long-horizon decision-making, as well as their continual improvement over time.

 <!--
 I have broad interests in Natural Language Processing (NLP), including dialogue state tracking, user satisfaction estimation, and out-of-distribution detection.